Stumpbeard/spooky-dw/were-animal.md

   - 10+ : All enemies cower away from you.
 All friends take +1 on their next roll.
   - 7-9 : Choose one or the other.

-- **Relatable dude:** You can talk to all animals!
+- **Relatable Dude:** You can talk to all animals!
 Warning: they don't necessarily have to like you.

 ## Bonds